-Following the evidence outlined in the study, the International Society of Sports Nutrition—the leading source in objective scientific analysis of sports-related nutrition and supplementation—released a statement on nutrient timing.
+Following the evidence outlined in the study, the International Society of Sports Nutrition—the leading source in objective scientific analysis of sports-related nutrition and supplementation—released a statement on nutrient and protein shake timing.

 While their statement agrees with the study, they included several additional findings which may be even more significant.

 Firstly, the consumption of protein through an evenly-spaced time period (about every 2.5 to 3 hours) is the primary concern for individuals looking to build muscle and strength.

 Secondly, but just as important, eating carbohydrates with your protein source works to stimulate the maximum amount of muscular protein synthesis (MPS).

 Lastly, amounts of 20-40g of protein every two to four hours appears to have the best effect on the rate of MPS.

 So at the end of the day, does protein timing matter or important?
 Yes, but not in the sense you’d assume and it’s not a deal breaker if you don’t have a protein powder shake within an hour of working out.
 Essentially, as long as you consume protein frequently, within a few hours of working out alongside with carbs, and in increments of 20-40 grams, you’re doing just fine.